Shakeb100/GroomingGenie/README.md

 ## Features 🚀
-- Simple and intuitive user interface
+- Simple and intuitive user interface.
-- Personalized grooming suggestions based on user's current state and goals
+- Personalized grooming suggestions based on user's current state and goals.
-- Easy to use and navigate
+- Easy to use and navigate.
 - Suggests popular products to users to achieve their facial hair goals.
 - Try on different beard styles before making a commitment!
 Upload a photo of yourself and see how you would look with a beard using our AI Beard Generator powered by Huggingface and PyTorch.
 <img width="400" alt="Screenshot 2023-03-23 at 10 23 56 PM" src="https://user-images.githubusercontent.com/93355100/227625377-74af40db-65db-451f-8d3f-b291ee0cdd99.png">